outerbounds/terraform-aws-metaflow/examples/eks/README.md

 ## What's missing

 ⚠️ This is meant as a reference example, with many things omitted for simplicity, such as proper RBAC setup, production-grade autoscaling and UI.
 We do not recommend using this as a production deployment of Metaflow on Kubernetes.

+For guidance on production-grade deployments, join [the Metaflow slack](http://slack.outerbounds.co) and describe your use case on `#ask-metaflow`.
+We are happy to help you there!